Coding-Competition-Team/runner/README.md

     * Errors:
       * Missing/Invalid `userID`
       * User does not have an instance running
+      * User needs to wait until their instance is closer to the expiry time

   * `addChallenge`
     * Maps a challenge name to its Portainer Image **or** Stack.